3D printing: Terminology

 Other terms that have been used as synonyms or hypernyms have included desktop manufacturing, rapid manufacturing (as the logical production-level successor to rapid prototyping), and on-demand manufacturing (which echoes on-demand printing in the 2D sense of printing).
 The fact that the application of the adjectives rapid and on-demand to the noun manufacturing was novel in the 2000s reveals the long-prevailing mental model of the previous industrial era during which almost all production manufacturing had involved long lead times for laborious tooling development.
 Today, the term subtractive has not replaced the term machining, instead complementing it when a term that covers any removal method is needed.
 Agile tooling is the use of modular means to design tooling that is produced by additive manufacturing or 3D printing methods to enable quick prototyping and responses to tooling and fixture needs.
 Agile tooling uses a cost-effective and high-quality method to quickly respond to customer and market needs, and it can be used in hydroforming, stamping, injection molding and other manufacturing processes.

+Although the terms 3D printing and additive manufacturing can both be seen as the same thing, some standards organizations make a distinction between them.
+The American National Standards Institute (ANSI) says that international standards such as IS0/ASTM 52900 define additive manufacturing as the process of building parts from 3D model data and adding material layer by layer.
+In comparison, 3D printing is described as creating objects by depositing material through a print head or some variation of a nozzle type of device.
+In industrial and technical settings, additive manufacturing is often the preferred term, and 3D printing is used more by the general public.